fraba/recogeo/README.md

-recogeo: A new R package to reconcile changing geographies boundaries (and corresponding variables)
+recogeo: A new R package to reconcile changing geographic boundaries (and corresponding variables)
 ================
 Francesco Bailo